nuoliu/nuoliu.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching, Mentoring, and Outreach
-description: I am passionate about spreading science and knowledge about my research and mentoring younger students and scientists
+description: I am passionate about spreading science and knowledge about my research and mentoring younger students and scientists.
+Please feel free to reach out to me if you have any questions!
 nav: true
 nav_order: 6
 ---